 The onslaught of events began on April 23, when Morales tweeted a video in which he denounced an alleged “abuse of authority, arrogance and violation of several of the country's criminal laws” during a November 2, 2016 raid conducted on,the presidential residence.

-The money laundering unit of the Attorney General’s Office and the national police led the operation with support from the independent Commission Against Impunity in Guatemala (Comisión Internacional Contra la Impunidad en Guatemala – CICIG).
+The money laundering unit of the Attorney General’s Office and the national police led the operation with support from the International Commission Against Impunity in Guatemala (Comisión Internacional Contra la Impunidad en Guatemala – CICIG).

 — Jimmy Morales (@jimmymoralesgt) 24 de abril de 2018